The Benelli Vinci "Inline" Autoloading Shotgun Action: An In-depth Look

 It appears that the claim of “54% less recoil” fails in every way and especially when compared to autoloaders.
 The maximum recoil reduction shown was 19%.
 The apparent preferred rendition of the pad, using 90 Shore Hardness (00) material, managed roughly 15% reduction against a generic rubber vented pad with trap loads and less than a 2% reduction with turkey loads.
 The people at Remington's ad agency should be ashamed of themselves.

-Recoil takes on directions that are not readily apparent.
 Shooting comfort is comprised of many things, including isolating the sportsman from unwanted vibration.
 No shotgun action is immune from this, not even heavier gas-operated autos that are generally softer shooting than the Vinci.
 A friend of mine in the industry related his high volume shooting experience in Argentina with a popular gas auto.
 A right-handed shooter, his left hand became numb after a couple days to the point of affecting the trip.
 As it turned out, the culprit was the gas action itself.
 Drive a gas piston at a high rate of acceleration and high speed down the inside of an autoloading forearm and vibration may result.
 In this case, the vibration was more than sufficient to cause pain and discomfort that was both surprising and unwanted,

-While the Cynergy was and is a comfortable shooting shotgun with B&P F2 Legend 1-1/8 oz. shells, it became clear that the Vinci was a softer shooting shotgun, despite its half-pound lighter weight.
+While the Cynergy was and is a comfortable shooting shotgun with B&P F2 Legend 1-1/8 oz. shells, it became clear that the Vinci was, subjectively, a softer shooting shotgun, despite its half-pound lighter weight.
 Not by leaps and bounds, not by a huge amount, but without question a little bit softer shooting.
 The next step was to change the intensity of our test loads, this time to 1-1/4 oz.
 Federal Hi-Power 1330 fps loads.
 We used the same cycle of comparative testing: one shot from a gun, switch and repeat.
 Then two shots, switch, and repeat.
 Then six shots, switch, and repeat.
 Now, the comfort level changed dramatically.
 The Cynergy had a pronounced jolt, while the Vinci’s recoil increased by a much smaller amount by comparison.
 The Vinci was a creampuff compared to the Cynergy.

 Next up were 1-3/8 oz.
 Fiocchi Golden Pheasant loads.
 At this point, the Cynergy recoil was up to the point where repetitive shots were no fun at all.
 The jolting becoming invasive enough where none of our test shooters made it through a full box of Golden Pheasants.
 Recoil increased somewhat with the Vinci, but still a comparatively small increase compared to the previous batch of 1-1/4 oz.
 Federals.
 It was fun breaking clays a foot off the ground at eighty yards, though.

 The final stop was a box of vintage Winchester Super-X Mark V 2-3/4 inch Magnums, featuring the “new” (for 1962, that is) Mark V shot collar and 1-1/2 oz. of #4 shot.
-Our shooters declined to shoot them out of the Cynergy, already having the benefit of all the recoil they cared to enjoy from it.
+Our shooters declined to shoot them out of the Cynergy, already having the benefit of all the recoil they cared to enjoy.
 There is a reason these shells were still in my arsenal.
 This was the load that bent the mainspring tube of a standard-weight Browning A-5 with the first shot.
 The remaining shells had been in storage ever since.
 We ran half a dozen rounds through the Vinci with no problems whatsoever.
 The recoil was uncomfortable, though, so these old Mark V magnums would not be shells we’d want to shoot all day, to be sure.
 Note that three-inch steel loads actually contain lighter payloads than either the old Mark V or even the Golden Pheasant loads, typically 1-1/8 oz. at 1500 fps or 1-1/4 oz. at 1400 fps and have little more recoil than a traditional 1-1/4 oz., 1330 fps high brass, lead shot load, such as the Federal Hi-Power loads included in this test.

 The Benelli stock system introduced on the Vinci is also functionally significant.
 As our comparative testing with the Cynergy showed, the current “ComforTech II” stock is an advance.
 The recoil pad and its softer durometer have been changed to better compliment the range of payloads normally used in hunting: 1-1/8 oz. to 1-3/8 oz.
 The larger and softer chevron pieces integrated with the stock may do some good; of note in particular are the larger sections appearing on top near the butt and below near the receiver.
 For too long the ground-up garbage can lids presented as “synthetic techno-polymers” have done nothing functional in shotgun stocks.
 The Vinci stock and recoil pad are intended to combine dynamically to adjust to load intensity.